simracingfi/esm-prequal/README.md

 - Freeze results and store them in result-client repo
 - Annotate server, generate OpenAPI spec, serve developer portal
 - Generalize split to heats and former champion handling

-## Known Issues

-- Live collected results from timing-loader-py repeat the best laptime so far if laptime didn't improve.
-Looks like this could be a bug in iRacing SDK.